 Free swimmers will receive all of the above except the embroidered patch.
 They are warmly invited to make any donation they can to the Society.

-We hope to start the day with live event briefings from our regular event hosts (just online, not in a swim pen).
+We plan to start the longest weekend with a Saturday breakfast live online event briefing from our hit regular hosts, Paul and Llyr (and not in a swim pen).

 Child swimmers will receive a free patch and access to the Longest Swim Logbook.